Walther & Sohn Bisque Dolls 1908+, Nikolaus Oberender Bisque Dolls 1910+ German

-Walther & Oberender Dolls 1908+ Germany
+Johann Walther & Sohn Antique Bisque Dolls 1908+ German

 Johann Walther and Nikolaus Oberender founded their doll factory in 1908 in Oeslau near Coburg, Germany They advertised bisque head dressed dolls, baby dolls, bathing dolls, figurines, knick-knacks and used the doll mark IW intertwined, by 1910 the partnership dissolved and each went their separate ways, creating their own porcelain factories.

 In 1921 Johann Walther new company name as J. Walther & Sohn, continuing to use the IW mark, as well as the WS intertwined mark.
-Most of their bisque head dolls are small, the largest size we have found was 15″ tall.
-It is unknown to us when the Walther doll factory ceased operations after 1941.
+Most of Walther bisque head dolls are small, the largest size we have found was 15″ tall.
+It is unknown to us when the Walther doll factory ceased operations sometime after 1941.

-Antique Walther & Sohn Dolls identified
+Walther & Sohn Dolls Identified

 Walther & Sohn Doll Marks Identified